 Brent Outreach Autism Team (BOAT)

-Children and young people attending independent or specialist school settings (such as additionally resourced provisions or special schools) are not supported by BOAT.
+School-age children and young people attending independent or specialist school settings (such as additionally resourced provisions or special schools) are supported by that setting, and not BOAT.

 BOAT offers a range of support including the following:

-· observations of the child or young person (CYP) in various settings
+- Observations of the child or young person (CYP) in their setting

-· face to face discussion with CYP and staff
+- Face-to-face discussion with CYP and staff supporting them

-· disclose sessions with students; support for CYP in understanding their diagnosis
+- Disclosure sessions with students (with parent/carer consent) for CYP in understanding their diagnosis

-· peer support work – training for peers in small groups/whole class discussions
+- Peer support work: training for peers in small groups/whole class discussions (with parent/carer consent)

-· home visits in exceptional circumstances - initial visit requires two professionals to
+- Home visits in exceptional circumstances - initial visit requires two professionals to be in attendance